 A failure to update a register of interest when changes arise does not mean that the register can be disposed of earlier.

 The mayor must maintain the register of interests of the CEO and their related persons under the Local Government Regulation 2012.

-More information on registers of interest, including statutory forms and upcoming legislation changes, can be found on the Department of Local Government, Racing and Multicultural Affairs website.
+More information on registers of interest, including statutory forms and upcoming legislation changes, can be found on the Department of State Development, Infrastructure, Local Government and Planning website.

-Note: The Electoral and Other Legislation (Accountability, Integrity and Other Matters) Amendment Act 2020 will come into effect on the 12 October 2020 and includes changes to register of interest and conflict of interest requirements.
+Note: The Electoral and Other Legislation (Accountability, Integrity and Other Matters) Amendment Act 2020 came into effect on 12 October 2020 and includes changes to register of interest and conflict of interest requirements.